The Bradshaw China Company was located

 on Hunter Street on eleven acres of land in the Roundstown area

-on the west side of town.
+on the west side of town between the P. Y. & A. Railroad right-of-way

-The building was built of brick and
+was constructed on that spot and it was built of brick and tile,

-was used and the highest skilled laborers were employed in producing
+most improved machinery was used and the highest skilled laborers

-good quality earthenware.
+were employed in producing good quality earthenware.

 By late October of that year, the